AtmolanderMimi/basm/design/syntax-draft.md

 ## The `[@name arg arg]` Fields
 These fields allows you to define your own meta-instructions, to use elsewhere in the program.
 You can make as many of these fields as you require, as long as there is no two meta-instructions with the same name.
-It is also disallowed to make meta-instructions with the same name as normal instructions.
+It is also disallowed to make meta-instructions with the same name as built-in instructions.
-Although do not be scared as there is no requirement for the name, other than it being an alphanumerical sequence with `_` allowed.
+Don't be scared though as there is no requirement for the name, other than it being an alphanumerical sequence with `_` allowed.
 Meta-instructions, once defined, can be used from anywhere below their definition like built-in instructions.
 As the name implies, meta-instructions are just instructions that are defined by a sequence of other instructions at compile time.
 This means, that meta-instctions are **inlined** and cannot be recusive.

 Arguments to meta-instructions are aliased by the name of the arguments in the meta-instruction signature.
+There cannot be two arguments of the same name.
-It is also important to note that meta-instructions are in their own scope, thus any aliases from main should not affect them.
+It is important to note that meta-instructions are in their own scope, thus any aliases from main should not affect them.
+By default arguments are values, but we can specify that an argument is a scope by surrounding it by brackets in the meta-instruction signature.
+Like so: `[ident]`.
+Scope aliases defined like this can then be accessed directly like any other alias without surrounding them by brackets in the meta-instruction body.

 ### Example
 Let's make an instruction that lets us set a cell to a specific value: